iExecBlockchainComputing/iexec-elizaos-agent/README.md

 ➡️ Result: The agent will generate and post content on your X (Twitter) profile according to the personality and behavior defined in your custom character file.

 ### 🚀 Run on iExec TDX Production

+Once you have successfully tested the iApp locally and verified that tweets are being posted, you can deploy the iApp to iExec TDX production.
+Follow the [iExec documentation](https://protocol.docs.iex.ec/) for detailed steps.

 When you're ready to run on iExec TDX (application deployed, dataset deployed, and requester secrets pushed):

 ```bash